AppFlowy-IO/AppFlowy-Collab/README.md

 the `collab` crate.

 ## collab-plugins
 The `collab-plugins` crate contains a list of plugins that can be used with the `collab` crate.
-Currently, it includes two plugins: the `disk plugin` that uses `collab-persistence` to persist the collaborative documents to disk, and the `sync plugin` that uses `collab-sync` to sync the collaborative documents to a remote server.

-## collab-persistence
-The `collab-persistence` crate uses [rocksdb](https://docs.rs/rocksdb/latest/rocksdb/) or [sled](https://github.com/spacejam/sled) to implement a persistence layer for the `collab` crate.
-It is easy to extend to support other key/value storage.

 ## collab-sync
 The `collab-sync` crate supports syncing the collaborative documents to a remote server.